NicholasMoser/GNTool/README.md

 #### ISO Extractor for GameCube

 This allows you to extract the files from any GameCube ISO.

+#### ISO Compare for GameCube

+This allows you to compare two ISOs to find differences between them.
+It will allow you to save a report of files only in each ISO and files that have been changed between the two ISO files.

 #### FPK Unpacker for GameCube